Timhobson-source/feather/Readme.md

-# Comparing Feather Again GZIP Compress CSV files reading/writing
+# Comparing Feather Against GZIP Compressed CSV files reading/writing

 This is a very simple display on some results of the read/write times of feather and gzip compressed files for different file sizes.
 It is a "knock out some results in an hour" kind of report, rather than actually comparing the pros and cons of the two file types for different purposes, or under various conditions